danieltjw/aifutures/README.md

 - The Exploration-Exploitation Trade-off:

-    All organism (artificial or otherwise) at each time-step must decide to either update our understanding of the world (**Explore**) or survive (**Exploit**).
+    All organism (artificial or otherwise) at each time-step must decide to either update their understanding of the world (**Explore**) or survive (**Exploit**).
 Successful AI systems learn the optimal strategy of when to make either choices.

 The increasing abundance of both energy and intellect in the coming decade would shift us towards greater freedoms (**Exploration**) from a focus on survival (**Exploitation**).